Th3-AI/.github/profile/README.md

 ## Projects

 ### 🔥 [DynaSpark](https://dynaspark.onrender.com)
-An advanced AI assistant designed to engage in dynamic and intelligent conversations.
+An advanced AI assistant designed to engage in dynamic and intelligent conversations, with advance image generation capabilities.
 DynaSpark adapts its personality and communication style to provide expert assistance across various topics.

-###

 ### 🌐 [Th3-AI Hub](https://th3-ai.github.io)
 A user-friendly web interface that allows seamless interaction with our AI models.
 Whether you're generating images or having a chat, this is your go-to platform.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 <!--